syncfusion-content/fileformat-docs/File-Formats/Presentation/Open-and-Save-PowerPoint-Presentation-in-ASP-NET-MVC.md

 {% endhighlight %}
 {% endtabs %}

-Step 7: Add a new action method **CreatePowerPoint** in HomeController.cs and include the below code snippet to **open an existing Presentation in ASP.NET MVC**.
+Step 7: Add a new action method **OpenAndSavePresentation** in HomeController.cs and include the below code snippet to **open an existing Presentation in ASP.NET MVC**.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}